zhangjiwei-japan/jiweizzhang.github.io/_pages/about.md

 Hi, I am Juan Rodriguez, you can also call me Joan (in Catalan).

-I am a Researcher at [ServiceNow Research](https://www.servicenow.com/company/research.html) and a PhD student at [Mila](https://mila.quebec/en/) and [École de Technologie Superieure (ÉTS)](https://www.etsmtl.ca/en/).
+I am a Researcher at [ServiceNow Research](https://www.servicenow.com/company/research.html) and a PhD student at [Mila](https://mila.quebec/en/) and [École de Technologie Superieure, University of Quebec](https://www.etsmtl.ca/en/).
 I am based in Montreal, Canada, but I am from Barcelona, Spain.
 I am advised by Prof. [Marco Pedersoli](https://www.etsmtl.ca/en/research/professors/mpedersoli/), Prof. [Chris Pal](https://scholar.google.com/citations?user=1ScWJOoAAAAJ&hl=en), and Dr. [David Vazquez](https://scholar.google.ca/citations?user=1jHvtfsAAAAJ&hl=en)

 My research interests are in the intersection of Computer Vision and Natural Language Processing, with a focus on multimodal generative models.
 I am interested in learning how to leverage information from different modalities to generate more accurate and controlable outputs in all modalities.
 Recently I have been working with large language and vision models using transformers and diffusion.
 I have also been exploring the paradigm of generating code as an alternative for generating images (e.g. scalable vector graphics).